Jaapze/supply-demand-ga/README.md

 $ php app ga:create-data [number-of-supply] [number-of-demand] [number-of-options]
 ```

-This is for actually running the command:
+This is for actually running the algorithm:
 ```
-$ php index.php
+$ php app ga:run-algorithm
 ```

 ## Output example